awslabs/kubeflow-manifests/example/aws/cognito/README.md

 ## 4.0 Building manifests and deploying Kubeflow

-1. Verify you are connected to right cluster, cluster has compute and the **aws default region** points to the region of cluster
+1. Verify you are connected to right cluster, cluster has compute and the **aws default region** points to the region of cluster.
     1. ```
         # Display default region
         aws configure get region